cdktf/cdktf-provider-snowflake/docs/grantPrivilegesToShare.java.md

 The fully qualified name of the database on which privileges will be granted.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.94.1/docs/resources/grant_privileges_to_share#on_database GrantPrivilegesToShare#on_database}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.95.0/docs/resources/grant_privileges_to_share#on_database GrantPrivilegesToShare#on_database}

+---

+##### `onFunction`<sup>Optional</sup> <a name="onFunction" id="@cdktf/provider-snowflake.grantPrivilegesToShare.GrantPrivilegesToShare.Initializer.parameter.onFunction"></a>

+- *Type:* java.lang.String

+The fully qualified name of the function on which privileges will be granted.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.95.0/docs/resources/grant_privileges_to_share#on_function GrantPrivilegesToShare#on_function}

 ---